cklynch2/swift-array-readme/README.md

 And then write code that passes these variables one at a time.
 This will get messy quickly.
 What if you forget an ingredient or need to add a new one?
 In the real world, you would write down all your ingredients on one shopping list.
 With Swift, like most programming languages, you achieve the same using an _array_.
 An array allows a variable to contain a _collection_ of values of the same type.

-Arrays share similar concepts to other collection types available in Swift and you will cover these later in the course.
-For now it's important to know that an array is an _ordered_ collection of values, i.e. that every value has a particular place (or _index_) in the collection.

 ## Creating an Array

 Here's how to create an array of values in Swift which represents the ingredients of a sandwich.